If you want to earn more, you must learn more.

 If you can’t buy books, you can get free educational books from these sites.

 - Open Library

 - Google Playbooks

-These are some of the journals that I have created for my personal use, but which are also available for public consumption.
+These are some of the journals I’ve made for my own use, but they are also available to the public.

 What are you doing with your own time?